 The ML-Series cards report SONET/SDH alarms under both Cisco IOS and CTC/TL1.
 A number of path alarms are reported in the Cisco IOS console.
 Configuring Cisco IOS console alarm reporting has no effect on CTC alarm reporting.
-The "Configuring SONET/SDH Alarms" procedure specifies the alarms reported to the Cisco IOS console.
+The "Configuring SONET/SDH Alarms" section on page 8-7 specifies the alarms reported to the Cisco IOS console.